-The hearing is conducted by an Administrative Law Judge for the purpose of getting the facts to decide if a determination made by the Department of Labor is correct or not.
+A hearing is a proceeding held by a neutral Administrative Law Judge for the purpose of getting the facts to decide if a determination made by the Department of Labor is correct or not.
 Hearings are held over the phone.
-At the hearing the claimant and the employer may give testimony and present documents in support of their positions.
-Sometimes, a representative from the Department of Labor will be at the hearing.
+At the hearing, the claimant and the employer may give testimony and present documents in support of their positions.
+Sometimes, a representative from the Department of Labor will also be at the hearing.

 How do I ask for a Hearing?